abridgewater/QemuHDADump/README.md

   Now, to using QemuHDADump.

-  This program accesses the current terminal it is opened in to write the dump commands in.
-So, you'll need to figure out your current terminal by running the tty command.
-Here's my output, for example:

-connor@connor-Z97X-Gaming-7:~$ tty
-/dev/pts/4

-  So, now, here's the command you run:
+  Here's the command you run:

-  sudo ./script-for-qemu.sh 2>&1 >/dev/null | ./QemuHDADump /dev/pts/4
+  sudo ./script-for-qemu.sh 2>&1 >/dev/null | ./QemuHDADump

   The first command is your qemu startup script.
 I will include mine for example just in case.
 The second part, '2>&1 >/dev/null' redirects the stdout to /dev/null, so it doesn't confuse QemuHDADump.
 It probably wouldn't break it if you didn't, but I prefer keeping it away.
 It also redirects stderr to stdout, which is then piped to QemuHDADump.